 Gustav Kuhn

-Born in Switzerland, Gustav Kuhn discovered his passion for magic at the age of 13, and much of his teenage years were dedicated to the art of illusion and deception.
-Aged 19, he moved to London to follow his dream of becoming a professional magician, but his career took a dramatic change after he discovered a keen interest for psychology.
-Gustav Kuhn went on to study psychology at Sussex University, and towards the end of his PhD, he noticed a direct link between magic and psychology.
-His unique background in science and magic allowed him to build bridges between these two domains, which helped him establish a science of magic.
+Born in Switzerland, Gustav Kuhn discovered his love for magic at the age of 13, dedicating much of his teenage years to mastering the art of illusion and deception.
+At 19, he moved to London to pursue his dream of becoming a professional magician.
+However, his path took an unexpected turn when he discovered a deep interest in psychology.
+This fascination led him to study psychology at Sussex University, and by the end of his PhD, he realized a powerful connection between magic and the mind.

 Public Profiles